brucemack/brucemack.github.io/_posts/2024-06-13-verilog-clocks.md

 categories: [ "ibm1620" ]
 ---

-In [my last post](/ibm1620/2024/06/12/signs-of-life) I described the SPICE model of the 1620 clock generation circuit.
+In [my last post](/ibm1620/2024/06/12/signs-of-life) I described a SPICE model of the 1620 clock generation circuit.
 SPICE models are nice because they account for the electrical behavior of every component in the machine - right down to the last resistor.
 Given that my goal is to run software, an analog simulation is unnecessarily detailed.
 A digital abstraction should suit our